Doesn’t it seem like every mixed breed dog you meet these days is a Schnoodle, Whoodle, or Bernedoodle?

 Crossing two purebred dogs of different breeds will never have completely predictable results (that’s the big deal in the “purebred-vs.-mutt” debate) but we can take some educated guesses as to what these crosses will result in, generally speaking.
-Everything from temperament to color and final size will be an exciting roll of the dice when you adopt a mixed breed puppy.
+Everything from temperament to colour and final size will be an exciting roll of the dice when you adopt a mixed breed puppy.

-Training and socialization will also play a huge role in how a dog’s personality is formed, so getting your new puppy into an exercise and training regimen as soon as possible will ensure your dog gets the benefit of the best traits available, instead of the reputation of the worst.
+Training and socialisation will also play a huge role in how a dog’s personality is formed, so getting your new puppy into an exercise and training regimen as soon as possible will ensure your dog gets the benefit of the best traits available, instead of the reputation of the worst.

 The Australian Shepherd and Labrador cross is a smart, beautiful, medium-size dog with more than enough energy to go all day long.

 The Border Collie and Husky cross has boundless energy, herding instincts, prey drive, and high intelligence wrapped up into one fuzzy medium-sized package.
 Strictly a mix for experienced and highly active families, a Borsky will test even the most seasoned of dog lovers.
 The reward, of course, for taming this noble critter, is equally high—a loving, loyal and comical family member.